10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 The Company’s cash flows used in operating activities have been primarily comprised of payroll, software expenses, technology costs, professional services related to research and development and general and administrative activities, and direct research and development costs for aircraft design, simulation, and prototype manufacturing, partially offset by periodic grants received from various government agencies.
 The Company expects to increase hiring to accelerate its engineering efforts in the coming years.

-For the nine months ended February 29, 2024, the $13 decrease in cash used from operations as compared to the nine months ended February 28, 2023 was primarily attributed to increased non-cash operating costs and changes in working capital.
+For the quarter ended August 31, 2024, the $1,070 increase in cash used from operations as compared to the quarter ended August 31, 2023, was primarily attributed to increased operating costs, partially offset by changes in working capital.

 Net Cash used in Investing Activities